codeigniter-kr/ci4userguidekr/source/general/common_functions.rst

 	Returns the name of the current CSRF token.

+.. php:function:: csrf_header ()

+	:returns: The name of the header for current CSRF token.
+	:rtype: string

+	The name of the header for current CSRF token.

 .. php:function:: csrf_hash ()

 	:returns: The current value of the CSRF hash.